kchousos/BSc-Thesis/chapters/overhaul.md

 # OverHAuL's Design {#sec-overhaul}

 In this thesis we present **OverHAuL** (**H**arness **Au**tomation with **L**LMs), a neurosymbolic AI tool that automatically generates fuzzing harnesses for C libraries through LLM agents.
-In its core, OverHAuL is comprised by three LLM ReAct agents [@reAct]---each with its own responsibility and scope---and a vector store index reserving the given project's analyzed codebase.
-An overview of OverHAuL's process is presented in @fig-flowchart.
-The objective of OverHAuL is to streamline the process of fuzz testing for C libraries.
+In its core, OverHAuL is comprised by a triplet of LLM ReAct agents [@reAct]---each with its own responsibility and scope---and a codebase oracle reserving the given project's analyzed source code.
+An overview of OverHAuL's process is presented in @fig-flowchart, detailed in @sec-architecture.
+The objective of OverHAuL is to streamline the process of fuzz testing for unfuzzed C libraries.
 Given a link to a git repository [@torvalds2005] of a C library, OverHAuL automatically generates a new fuzzing harness specifically designed for the project.
 In addition to the harness, it produces a compilation script to facilitate building the harness, generates a representative input that can trigger crashes, and logs the output from the executed harness.

 :::{#fig-flowchart}
 ![](../resources/flowchart.png){fig-scap='OverHAuL Workflow'}